i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 > **Key Takeaway**
 > Connecting individual, tested modules into a complete, working system is the final and most rewarding step of any engineering project.

 The moment of truth has arrived.
 You’ve built and tested the decoder to identify numbers, the encoder to map them to segment patterns, and the 7-segment display to show the results.
 Now, it’s time to connect these modules and watch your digital display come to life, transforming binary inputs into human-readable digits.
-Taking modular pieces and creating a cohesive system, this is engineering at it's finest!
+Taking modular pieces and creating a cohesive system, this is engineering at its finest!

 #### Lab & Experiment: The Final Connection

 This final step is all about making the connections between all of the components from this module.
 The wiring may get a bit messy, but as long as the signals flow correctly, you are good to go!

-1. **Connect Decoder to Encoder**: Carefully connect the 10 active-low output lines from your **Decoder** (`L0`–`L9`) to the 10 horizontal input lines of your **Encoder/ROM**.
+1. **Connect Decoder to Encoder**: Carefully connect the `10` active-low output lines from your **Decoder** (`L0`–`L9`) to the `10` horizontal input lines of your **Encoder/ROM**.
 Use Redstone Repeaters as needed to ensure the signals remain strong over long distances.
 Label your lines (e.g., with colored wool) to avoid mix-ups.
-2. **Connect Encoder to Display**: Connect the 7 output lines from your **Encoder/ROM** (`a`–`g`) to the control inputs of the **7-Segment Display** you built in Lesson 3.1.
+2. **Connect Encoder to Display**: Connect the `7` output lines from your **Encoder/ROM** (`a`–`g`) to the control inputs of the **7-segment Display** you built in Lesson 3.1.
 This may require creative wiring to route signals to the display’s repeaters, but ensure each segment line connects to its corresponding input (e.g., `a` to the `a` segment).
 Test each connection with a temporary lever to confirm the segment lights up.

 Here’s what your fully connected system should look like, with the input set to `0011` to display a “3”: